volatilflerovium/3D-Puzzles/README.md

 # Disclaimer

-There was not intention of producing killer graphics.
+There was not intention at all of producing killer graphics.

 # License